CodeSpace-Edu/codespace-learning-journal/README.md

 ## ⏰ Weekly Reflection Ritual ⏰

 Make reflection a weekly ritual.
-The Reflective Developer's Diary provides templates to guide your reflection, ensuring that it's a focused, productive, and insightful process.
+The Codespace Learning Journal provides templates to guide your reflection, ensuring that it's a focused, productive, and insightful process.

 ## 📃 Templates 📃